Dreamcatchers: Origin and Meaning

 Les-capteurs-de-rêves-origine-et-signification Artisanat Autochtone

-The dreamcatcher, also known as a "dream catcher," is one of the most iconic symbols of Indigenous craftsmanship.
-Known for its beauty and spiritual significance, it represents much more than a simple decorative object.
-Its structure, materials, and weaving carry profound meaning, rooted in the Indigenous cultures and traditions of North America.
-This article explores the origins, symbolism, and meaning of this sacred object, as well as its use in modern life.
+The dreamcatcher, also known as a dream catcher, is one of the most iconic symbols of Indigenous craftsmanship.
+Far more than a decorative object, it carries a profound spiritual dimension.
+Its structure, materials, and weaving are imbued with meaning and rooted in Indigenous traditions of North America.

 1. The origin of dreamcatchers